Fannie Mae Homeready Income Limits | 2023

 The HomeReady mortgage program requires a minimum down payment of 3 percent.
 If you purchase a $250,000 home, for example, you’d need at least $7,500 down to qualify for HomeReady.

 Yes, your down payment on a HomeReady loan can be a cash gift from a relative, a spouse, a girlfriend or boyfriend, or a fiancé or fiancée.
 The money does not need to come from your own savings.
 Be sure your loan officer and real estate agent know you’ll be using gifted funds.
-And, make sure the funds are properly documented via a mortgage gift letter.
+And make sure the funds are properly documented via a mortgage gift letter.

 You are not required to bring your money to closing with the HomeReady mortgage program.
-Your down payment can be gifted to you from a third party.
+Your down payment can be gifted to you by a third party.
 You can also have the home seller pay for your closing costs using an option known as seller concessions.
 Typically, closing costs range from 2 percent to 5 percent of the loan amount, so be sure to discuss these costs with your real estate agent and loan officer before you go under contract to buy a home.
-And, you’d need to discuss any seller concessions prior to signing the contract.
+And you’d need to discuss any seller concessions prior to signing the contract.

 Yes, the HomeReady program requires borrowers to pay private mortgage insurance (PMI) when they borrow more than 80 percent of the home’s value.
 PMI cancels automatically once the loan reaches 78 percent LTV.